ilgon-technologies/ilgon-wallet/README.md

 Update the package in the `package.json` as told by the terminal error you see.
 Example error: `new update found print-js 1.0.60 1.0.63 2019-11-15T05:05:52.202Z`

-EACCESS issue can be resolved by running: `sudo chown -R $(whoami) ~/.npm` For other issues, try the steps shown here: <https://github.com/MyEtherWallet/MyEtherWallet/issues/1182#issuecomment-506342875> by @tomwalton78